MarkStanley/TTN_workshop_mysensor/README.md

 # TTN_workshop_mysensor
 Code to display temp, humidity and light from a Thing Innovations LoraWan sensor shield for Arduino - we use this in ourThins Network workshop

+We just add everything here into the ttnreading.org/workshop folder and ta-da!